St. Pete approves additional funding for $33 million Shore Acres flood mitigation project

 Improvements include upsized pipes, new stormwater pump stations, box culverts, and raised roadway segments and intersections.

-The centerpiece of the project is a new underground stormwater pump station planned primarily within the right of way at the intersection of Connecticut Avenue NE and Bayshore Boulevard NE.
-Discharge piping from the pump station will extend underground toward Tampa Bay, where an existing drain will be modified to better convey stormwater into the bay.
+At the heart of the project is a new underground stormwater pump station, largely tucked beneath the public right of way at the intersection of Connecticut Avenue NE and Bayshore Boulevard NE.

 The pump station will include approximately six large underground pumps, each roughly 10 feet tall, providing both capacity and redundancy so the system can continue operating during maintenance or repairs.
 The station is also being designed with emergency backup power to ensure operation during outages.